tennydesign/prj2-News-feed-app/README.md

 - Core Data.
 - CoreLocation (feeding weather forecast API).
 - JSON serialization using Decodable objects.
-- Access to two different APIs.
+- Access to two different APIs (three with https://api.datamuse.com, but ended up not using it, code is there).
 - Cocoa Pods
 - MVC based architecture.
 - OOP (Object Oriented Programming)